ucd-dare/CarDreamer/README.md

    # ... other settings used by the BEV handler
 ```

-Then, enable the observation key in your environment settings.
+The handler field specifies which handler implementation is used to manage that observation key.
+Then, users can simply enable this observation in the task settings.

 ```yaml
 your_task_name: